-We also work with experts to help us understand any related future damages you could face, such as necessary medical treatment or ongoing care and support costs.
+We work with experts to help us understand any related future damages you could face, such as additional medical treatment or ongoing care and support costs.

-For example, dog bite victims may require plastic surgery to improve the appearance and increase the functionality of scarred skin.
-This cannot occur immediately after the attack, but your settlement should cover related costs.
+For example, dog bite victims may require plastic surgery to improve their appearance and increase the functionality of scarred skin.
+These procedures may not occur immediately after the attack, but your settlement should cover the costs.

 Why You Should Consider Hiring a Lafayette Dog Bite Lawyer for Your Case

-Our legal team at Laborde Earles Injury Lawyers handles dog bite injury cases.
+Our legal team regularly handles dog bite injury cases.
 When you work with us, we’ll take care to explain the nature of your case, including:

 - Who might be held liable for your damages

-- How long you have to file a personal injury lawsuit about your dog bite injuries
+- The time limit for filing a personal injury lawsuit for your dog bite injuries

 Under CC Art.
 2321, dog owners are liable for any damages their pet causes with the stipulation that they knew or should have known that their dog would cause harm.